What is hospice?

 What specific assistance does hospice offer patients living at home?

-You or your loved one will be cared for by a team of doctors, nurses, social workers, counselors, hospice-certified nursing assistants, clergy, therapists, and volunteers.
+You or your loved one will be cared for by a team of doctors, nurses, social workers, counselors, home health aides, clergy, and volunteers.
 Mercyhealth at Home Hospice provides an individualized plan of care that includes patient medications related to the terminal condition (including pain medication), and other related needs, including supplies, equipment, personal care, and hospital and respite services, if indicated.

 Who should make the decision about entering hospice and when?